arpansahu/common_readme/AWS Deployment/nginx.md

 }
 ```

-Basically this single Nginx File will be hosting all the multiple projects which I have listed before also.
+This single Nginx File will be hosting all the multiple projects which I have listed before also.

-Checking if configurations fie is correct
+Checking if the configurations file is correct

 ```
 sudo service nginx configtest /etc/nginx/sites-available/arpansahu